SAEON/mnemosyne/README.md

 #### Specify a file to upload

-Like the previous example, I think this loads the whole of the file into memory before uploading.
-Refer to next examples for chunked uploads.
+Better than the previous example because the file is streamed (`-T`)

 ```sh
 curl \